There are simple things you can do to help reduce threats and ensure the future of koalas on the Gold Coast.

 Report koala sightings

 If you see a koala on the Gold Coast, we want to hear from you.
-Whether healthy, injured, sick or deceased, all reported koala sightings are important.
+Whether healthy or sick, all reported koala sightings are important.
 The information helps us to monitor the effectiveness of our conservation strategies.

 Report a koala sighting online